Coupons

 Why FR-4 Fails Above 20 MHz in Ultrasound Systems

-Standard FR-4 exhibits a dissipation factor (Df) of 0.018–0.025 and FR4 pcb dielectric constant variation up to ±10% across frequency and temperature.
+Standard FR-4 exhibits a dissipation factor (Df) of 0.018–0.025 and FR4 constant variation up to ±10% across frequency and temperature.
 At 50 MHz, a 150 mm trace on FR-4 can introduce 3–6 dB insertion loss and significant group delay variation, destroying image resolution and penetration depth.

 High-frequency ultrasound requires: